 - a regulatory risk in the case of non-compliance with regulatory requirements; - a reputational risk in the case of inappropriate conduct or failure to comply with our commitments; - an operational risk on confidentiality if confidential internal information is published.

 5. KEY POSITIONS

-Société Générale proactively engages with all relevant stakeholders at the French, EU and global levels by providing technical expertise on banking and finance.
-In 2020, the Group paid attention to the following five key priorities:
+The Group proactively engages with all relevant stakeholders by providing technical expertise on banking and finance.
+In years 2021 - beginning 2022, the Group's public policy engagement had the following five key priorities: